jesababon/express-crud-hp/readme.md

 Create a new view in the `views/students` directory called `new.ejs`.
 In this view create a form tag that sends a POST request to `/students`.
 This form must ask for a first name, last name, image url, and a dropdown list of available houses.
 You'll have to query the database for each house.

-In your `students` controller create a new `get` route to `/new` that renders the view you just created, along with a list of all the houses. **HINT**: you may need to access your `houses` model!
+In your `students` route create a new `get` route to `/new` that renders the view you just created, along with a list of all the houses. **HINT**: you may need to access your `houses` model!

 Drop downs are done with the `<select>` tag, and can be populated with `<option>` tags.
 You will iterate over the houses from your query inside the select tag to create them.

-Create a new `post` route in your `students` controller.
+Create a new `post` route in your `students` route.
 When a post request is sent to `/students`, it should take the values from the form and save them to the `hogwarts_crud` table.

 In your model, create the appropriate query that will return a promise to `insert` the data to the table.
 You can look at the student table's schema in `seeds.sql` to see what values are required.
 How would you set form inputs as required to prevent the form from submitting?